MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 Let's explore the impact of these parameters.

 ## Prompt details
-In this section you can define the name of your prompt.
+In this section you can define the **Name** of your prompt.
 This name will identify your prompt through the different the consumption experiences: Power Automate, Power Apps and Copilot Studio.

 ## Inputs
 Inputs can be added inside a prompt in order to inject data that is not defined yet at prompt creation time but can be known as prediction time.